MevenBertrand/MevenBertrand.github.io/content/articles/bidirectional-en.md

 Arxiv: https://arxiv.org/abs/2102.06513
 Bib: ITP21.bib

-In which I presents a bidirectional type system for the Calculus of Inductive Constructions (CIC).
+In which I presents a bidirectional type system for the Calculus of Inductive Constructions.

 <!-- The key property of this system is its completeness with respect to the usual undirected one, which has been formally proven in Coq as a part of the MetaCoq project.